 No, you have to choose between paper and computer at the time of signing up for an HSK test.

 2. Is the computer-based HSK test easier or more difficult?

-The computer-based HSK test is identical to the paper-based HSK test in terms of difficulty level, test content and scoring criteria.
-The only difference is that the questions are presented on the screen and you are required to submit answers through the use of a keyboard and a mouse.
+The computer-based HSK test is identical to the paper-based HSK test in terms of difficulty level, test content, and scoring criteria.
+The only difference is that the questions are presented on a screen and you are required to submit answers through the use of a keyboard and a mouse.